Canton receives $9,800 in fines from Department of Labor

-CANTON — The town owes the Maine Department of Labor $9,800 in fines because of citations for town department buildings and noncompliance, Select Board Chairperson Brian Keene said during Tuesday’s Select Board meeting at the Town Office.
+CANTON — The town owes the Maine Department of Labor $9,800 in fines because of citations for town department buildings and noncompliance, Select Board Chairperson Brian Keene said during the Sept.
+17 Select Board meeting at the Town Office.

 Keene said he and Selectperson Carole Robbins met with MDOL representatives Sept.
 6 to discuss citations by the MDOL Bureau of Labor Standards received on Nov.
 28, 2023, from an inspection of the town.